-Change Your Registration Using the Form
+Change Your Registration by Mail

 The North Carolina Voter Registration Application may be used to change any voting information, including name, address, and party affiliation.
-The change notification must be signed, and should be sent to the appropriate county board of elections by the voter registration deadline (25 days before each election).
+The change notification must be signed and should be sent to the appropriate county board of elections by the voter registration deadline (25 days before each election.)

 Updates to name, address, and party affiliation must be signed, but can be provided by fax or email to your county board of elections.
 A wet ink (physical) signature is not required for voter registration updates.
+Find more details on Complete Your Registration by Mail.

 Change Your Registration Online